winfred/mailchimp-gem/README.markdown

 ##Requirements

-A paid MailChimp account, MailChimp API key, and any extra setup/keys for other services/APIs that you want to use.
+A MailChimp account, MailChimp API key, and any extra setup/keys for other services/APIs that you want to use.

 ##Basic Usage